 The points you earn can be redeemed for cash back, statement credits or booking travel at the Bank of America Travel Center.

-Comparison between Bank of America Premium Rewards and Chase Sapphire Reserve
+Comparison Between Bank of America Premium Rewards and Chase Sapphire Reserve

-The Premium Rewards card can earn a lot of points for people who qualify for Preferred Rewards.
-When you compare those earning rates against the Chase Sapphire Reserve (3x points travel and dining; 1x points for everything else), Bank of America’s Preferred Rewards seem much better.
+The Premium Rewards credit card can earn a lot of points for people who qualify for Preferred Rewards.
+When you compare those earning rates against the Chase Sapphire Reserve (3x points on travel and dining; 1x points for everything else), Bank of America’s Preferred Rewards seem much better.

 However, for a true apples-to-apples comparison, remember that Bank of America Premium Rewards points are worth just one cent each.
 While Chase Ultimate Rewards points are worth up to 1.5 cents each when redeemed for travel.
 And those points are potentially worth much more when transferred to hotel and airline partners, such as Hyatt, Marriott, United and Emirates.

 Premium credit cards with large annual fees often require a lot of spending to justify paying so much money.
-The Bank of America Premium Rewards card has a reasonable $95 annual fee that offers valuable benefits to cardholders.
-You’ll receive a large sign-up bonus the first year, an unlimited 2x points on travel and dining purchases, TSA PreCheck or Global Entry reimbursement, and $100 every year in airline incidental fee credits.
+The Bank of America Premium Rewards credit card has a reasonable $95 annual fee that offers valuable benefits to cardholders.
+You’ll receive a large sign-up bonus the first year, an unlimited 2x points on travel and dining purchases, TSA Pre✓® or Global Entry reimbursement, and $100 every year in airline incidental fee credits.

 Bank of America Preferred Rewards members receive up to a 75% bonus on all of the points they earn.
 This means earning rewards up to 3.5x points on purchases.
-For my money, these benefits are hard to beat and the Premium Rewards credit card just earned a spot in my wallet.
+For my money, the Premium Rewards credit card benefits are hard to beat and just earned a spot in my wallet.